wp-plugins/speed-booster-pack/readme.txt

 == Changelog ==

+= 2.2 =
+* Fixed option to disable all CSS Async features on mobile devices.
+* Fixed incompatibility with WPtouch plugin.
+Thanks [@DevilIce](http://profiles.wordpress.org/devilice) for the [bug report](wordpress.org/support/topic/css-asynchronously-and-wptouch-issue).
+* Update function wp_is_mobile() on lazy load images to really disabled this feature on mobile devices.

 = 2.1 =
-Added an option to disable all CSS Async features on mobile devices, to avoid some appearance issues until finding a clean solution to fix it.
+*Added an option to disable all CSS Async features on mobile devices, to avoid some appearance issues until finding a clean solution to fix it.

 = 2.0 =
-Modified: amended previous except for the admin toolbar css to enqueue its stylesheets only if admin bar is showing, to not break the render blocking plugin option.
+*Modified: amended previous except for the admin toolbar css to enqueue its stylesheets only if admin bar is showing, to not break the render blocking plugin option.

 = 1.9 =
 * Fix: breaking the SEO by Yoast plugin interface (perhaps as well as to others too).
 Thanks [@JahLive](http://profiles.wordpress.org/jahlive) for the [bug report](http://wordpress.org/support/topic/yoast-wordpress-seo-broken-after-update).